What's the issue?

 What are we doing?

-Since 2018, we have been part of the Dental Sustainability Advisory Group (DSAG), originally set up by Health Education England, and run by the
+Since 2018, we have been part of the Dental Sustainability Advisory Group (DSAG), run by the

 Reducing mercury pollution from dentistry is one strand of